Spain Has Set Up a ‘Crying Room’ to Dispel Stigma Around Mental Health

 The room has phones in one corner.
 Alongside, there’s a list of people one can call if they need to talk to someone.
 It includes contact details of mental health professionals.

-Reportedly, in Spain, 3,671 people committed suicide in 2019 alone, and at present, one in 10 adolescents has been diagnosed with a mental health condition.
+Reportedly, in Spain, 3,671 people died by suicide in 2019 alone, and at present, one in 10 adolescents has been diagnosed with a mental health condition.
 The glammed-up “crying room” — described as “Instagrammable” by Spain’s local publications — is a way to draw attention to the problem.

 “It is a really excellent idea to visualize the mental health issue.
 It is stigmatized to cry in Spain as in many other countries,” Jon Nelssom, a Swedish student living in Madrid, told Reuters.